gormshackelford/metadataset/README.md

 Check that your server allows traffic via https on port 443 (for example, on Google Compute Engine, there is a checkbox for enabling https).
 Change `config.json` to redirect from http to https: "SECURE_SSL_REDIRECT": "True".
 Then restart Apache with `sudo apache2ctl restart`.
 You should now see the https version of the website when you go to your domain name in your browser (e.g., with the padlock symbol).

 # Copyright
 Metadataset is copyright (c) 2020 Gorm Shackelford, but it is Open Source and licensed under the MIT License.
-Thanks to Stefan Haselwimmer for developing the README file and server architecture for www.x-risk.net, on which this file is based.
+Thanks to Stefan Haselwimmer for developing the README file and server architecture for www.x-risk.net (https://github.com/x-risk/x-risk), on which this README file is based.